This information is available as a Word Document or PDF Document

 Getting Help to Apply

-You can get help to make your claim from Social Security Scotland’s local delivery service.
-A Social Security Scotland adviser can visit you at home or somewhere nearby.
-They can answer questions about Adult Disability Payment, help you submit forms and explain what kind of supporting information you need to provide.
-You can find out more details about the local delivery service here.
+This service can help you with your claim.
+A local adviser can visit you at home or somewhere nearby.
+They can answer questions about Adult Disability Payment, help you to complete and submit forms and explain what kind of supporting information you need to provide.
+You can find out more details about the local delivery service at this link: Local Delivery Service

 VoiceAbility

-You can also get free help from VoiceAbility if you are disabled and want advocacy support to help you through the claims (and appeals) process.
+VoiceAbility can provide free help if you are disabled and want advocacy support to help you through the claims (and appeals) process.
 You can contact VoiceAbility directly or ask for their help through Social Security Scotland.

 - a council or housing association welfare benefits service